 The ocean views were also pretty hard to beat.
 We found a boardwalk that led to a great overview.
 And, since we were at the less-popular area, we had it all to ourselves.
 Enjoying a peaceful moment in such a gorgeous place is always something I cherish.
 But my favorite memory of this place is walking on the muddy ocean floor!

-Toes in the Mud
+Toes in the Mud in the Bay of Fundy

-When we visited Iceland a few years ago, we both regretted not taking the plunge into the arctic waters when we had the chance.
+When we visited Iceland a few years ago, we both regretted not taking the plunge into the Arctic waters when we had the chance.
 So, this time, when we saw all the kids laughing as they trudged through the muck down by the water, there was no way our toes weren’t experiencing that slimy goodness.

 So, we took off our shoes and carefully squished and slipped our way through the pudding-like mud at Hopewell Rocks until we were back to the sandy part of the beach.
 Apparently, the floor of the ocean is made of gelatinous sludge in this area of the world.
 But, oh how fun it is to get your toes in it!
 We laughed the entire time.